 Can Baku City Circuit Surpass The Glory Of Monaco?

-Baku City Circuit is a temporary street course in the Azerbaijan’s capital which in 2016 hosts the Formula 1 World Championship Grand Prix for the first time.
-What is unusual is the fact that the city located in Asia will host European Grand Prix.
+Baku City Circuit is a temporary street course in the Azerbaijan’s capital which hosted Formula One World Championship Grand Prix event for the first time in 2016.
+It was the European Grand Prix.
+What is unusual is the fact that the city which is located in Asia hosted the European Grand Prix.

 Video – Construction of Baku Circuit